 It’s highly unlikely that they will ask you to give them full access to the program, but if they ask for additional information beyond the scope of the original audit, they will give you time to gather that information / pull those reports.
 While the auditor checks your records and documentation, they will not do your bookkeeping for you, so if your records are incomplete, you will be asked to make corrections, obtain the required proof and carry out the required calculations.
 Incomplete records mean the audit will take longer and may be more extensive.

 How To Address Problems

 An audit often identifies issues that the auditor wants addressed.
-You may have revenue that the auditor believes is income or you may have claimed expenses that the auditor believes are not justified.
-For example, if you received repayment of a loan, it may look like income on your bank statement, and it may not appear in your records.
-You have to be able to document that a loan existed and that you received payments that paid off the loan.
-On the expense side, you may have claimed car expenses that the auditor thinks are too high.
-You have to be able to show where you went, for what purpose and why you believe the expenses are deductible.
+You may have revenue that the auditor believes is income and you did not have supporting documentation to prove otherwise, or you may have claimed expenses that the auditor believes are not justified.
 The key is to work with the auditor to demonstrate that you have valid reasons for your claims and document the reasons with detailed records.
+Communicate.
+Communicate.
+Communicate.